danja/colab-convert/README.md

 ```
 So I've tweaked the code to initialize `main_metadata` (and `cells`).

-I haven't checked anything else, but this does allow it to run.
+I haven't checked anything else (not really ready for a pull request), but this does allow it to run.

 ---